Six centuries have passed since Master Talagan Silvertongue died trying to save Edhelion’s relics from Skorgrím Dourhand.

 My thoughts were soon interrupted as Master Elrond entered my room.
 He had a premonition that a great evil stirred near the ruins of Edhelion.
-I was to leave with his sons Elladan and Elrohir before the sun set.
+I was to leave with his sons Elladan and Elrohir before the sunset.

-“You were a mere child of 96, Mailiel, there was nothing more that you could have done.”
-He paused at my door, turning back to look at me.
+“You were a mere child of 96, Mailiel; there was nothing more that you could have done.”

+Master Elrond paused at my door, turning back to look at me.
 He must have sensed my thoughts.
 He left the room as I began to ready myself for the mission at hand.

 Upon our arrival, we were greeted by a kindly Dwarven gentlelord by the name of Nos Grimsong.

 I reached out my hand and rested it understandingly on his shoulder.
 He turned his head slightly to look at me, his face expressionless.

 “It was across this bridge that brave Talagan brought the library’s walls down upon Skorgrím and himself, thus putting an end to Skorgrím’s lust for immortality.
 The walls smote them both as they crumbled.
 But that is a strange flower, one that I have never seen before.
 Is it familiar to you, Mailiel?”

-I shook my head in reply, as tears filled my eyes, remembering Master Elrond’s last words to me the day my beloved Master died..
+I shook my head in reply as tears filled my eyes, remembering Master Elrond’s last words to me the day my beloved Master died.
 “Talagan wished for you to be safe, Mailiel.
 And the relics are now buried with him.

-Master Dorongúr put his arm on my shoulder, “I have been told Skorgrím’s body was discovered by Thorin’s folk back when he inhabited this land, before his death.
+Master Dorongúr put his arm on my shoulder, “I have been told Skorgrím’s body was discovered by Thorin’s folk back when he inhabited this land before his death.

-‘The dwarf-miners dug into the mountain and exposed the ruined cellars of Edhelion, and that is where the corpse lay perfectly preserved — in the Silver Deep Mine.
+The dwarf-miners dug into the mountain and exposed the ruined cellars of Edhelion, and that is where the corpse lay perfectly preserved — in the Silver Deep Mine.

-‘When Talagan brought the library down upon them both, they fell to their grave below.
-You could search for Skorgrím’s body where last it was seen, if you seek it still.
+When Talagan brought the library down upon them both, they fell to their grave below.
+You could search for Skorgrím’s body where last it was seen if you seek it still.
 For my part, I have no wish to look upon Skorgrím again.”

 I wiped the tears from my eyes and replied, “I will go to Silver Deep Mine.
-I want to see if indeed Skorgrím’s body walks as Master Elrond and Dorollas saw in their dreams.”
+I want to see if, indeed, Skorgrím’s body walks as Master Elrond and Dorollas saw in their dreams.”

-He stared back across the broken bridge, no more words were exchanged as I went to search the mines.
+He stared back across the broken bridge; no more words were exchanged as I went to search the mines.